flag Japan Japan: Tax system

 Tax Base For Residents and Non-Residents

-An individual is considered resident for tax purposes if he/she is resident in Japan or if he/she has maintained a temporary place of abode (“kyosho”) in Japan for a period of one year or more.
-A resident taxpayer who is not a Japanese national and who has an aggregate stay in Japan of 60 months within the preceding 120 months is considered a non-permanent resident taxpayer.
-If a resident taxpayer is a Japanese national or a foreign national with an aggregate stay in Japan of more than five years within the preceding ten years, he/she is considered a permanent resident for tax purposes.
+A resident taxpayer in Japan is defined as an individual who either has a 'jusho' (a residence) in Japan or has maintained a 'kyosho' (a temporary place of abode) in Japan for one year or more.
+A resident taxpayer who is not a Japanese national and has stayed in Japan for five years or less within the preceding ten years is classified as a non-permanent resident taxpayer.
+Conversely, if a resident taxpayer is a Japanese national or a foreign national who has stayed in Japan for more than five years within the preceding ten years, they are considered a permanent resident taxpayer.

 For more information, consult the JETRO website.